THE HEART OF PHILOSOPY

 RELATIONSHIPS DEPEND UPON IT.
 FAMILIES GROW STRONG BECAUSE OF IT.
 CREATIVE ACTION BEGINS WITH IT.

 The Fullness of Love is the third course in the School’s HEART OF PHILOSOPHY program.
-It follows naturally from the Mindful Wisdom and Sustainable Happiness courses.
-One of the first questions in the Mindful Wisdom course asked “What does it mean to really love wisdom?”
+It follows naturally from the The Wisdom Within and Sustainable Happiness courses.
+One of the first questions in the The Wisdom Within course asked “What does it mean to really love wisdom?”
 The Sustainable Happiness course looked at the connection between happiness and love.
 These were the first steps into this term’s inquiry into the nature of love itself.

 The question, “What is love?” has been a cornerstone of philosophical inquiry since the very beginning.
 Our English word, 'love' is a rather general term, covering a great variety of feelings.
 Whatever love may be, it has remarkable power.
 It’s the great equaliser.
 It makes the poor person rich and the weak person strong.
 And it can last a lifetime.